LemengDai/Great_Barrier_Reef/timeline.md

 Here is a tentative timeline:
-Jan 2: Data collection & exploration
+..*Jan 2: Data collection & exploration
 Jan 3 - Jan 9: Data pre-processing, Model selection and Research about OpenCV and TensorFlow.
 10 - 16: Model implementation
 17 - 23: Hyperparameter tuning